Dugongue/MathProofs/README.md

 -------------------------------------------

-PolujanPottV1.lean - An affirmative answer to Polujan-Pott (2021) Open Problem V.1: "Can two vectorial bent functions have isomorphic graph translation designs without being EA-equivalent?"
+PolujanPottV1.lean - An affirmative answer to Polujan-Pott (2021) Open Problem V.1 / Polujan's (2021) Open Problem 3.64: "Can two vectorial bent functions have isomorphic graph translation designs without being EA-equivalent?"

 Polujan365.lean - An affirmative answer to Polujan’s (2021) Open Problem 3.65: “For every even \(n\), are two vectorial bent functions EA-equivalent exactly when their vanishing-flat designs are isomorphic?”
 Here it is proved that vanishing-flat design isomorphism is equivalent to EA-equivalence for all vectorial bent functions in the admissible Nyberg range.